 Martínez came in to the fight on a 1-fight win streak with a 64% KO rate, and was fighting after a gap of 7 months and 6 days.

-Kiko Martínez was defending his super-bantamweight titles and, fighting for the super-bantamweight WBA (Regular) titles against Scott Quigg and lost via TKO in the 2nd round, and adds an loss to his record at 32-6.
+Kiko Martínez was defending his super-bantamweight titles and, fighting for the super-bantamweight WBA (Regular) titles against Scott Quigg and lost via TKO in the 2nd round, and adds a loss to his record at 32-6.

 On September 6, 2014, Kiko Martínez and Carl Frampton met again in a rematch.